‘We’ll See’ — Watch Donald Trump Answer North Korea Attack Question With Chilling Response

-Just hours after North Korea apparently exploded a hydrogen bomb, in what seismic data shows would have been the most powerful explosion of any nuclear bomb ever tested by the rogue country, Donald Trump was asked on Sunday morning by reporters whether he was planning to launch an attack on North Korea.
+Just hours after North Korea apparently exploded a hydrogen bomb in what seismic data shows would have been the most powerful explosion of any nuclear bomb ever tested by the rogue country, Donald Trump was asked on Sunday morning by reporters whether he was planning to launch an attack on North Korea.

 Trump’s response was noncommittal, and may even have indicated that he was leaning toward using a military option against the nuclear-armed state — an option that now appears especially chilling in light of North Korea’s claim that it had tested a hydrogen bomb compact enough to be delivered by an intercontinental ballistic missile — a missile that, at least in theory, could reach the mainland United States.